Elfarahidy-AI/.github/profile/README.md

 ### 4. Arabic OCR for Handwritten Text

 The **Arabic OCR for Handwritten Text** repository is dedicated to the task of optical character recognition (OCR) for handwritten Arabic text.
 It provides datasets, pre-trained models, and code for extracting and recognizing Arabic characters from handwritten documents or images.

-## Contributing

-We welcome contributions from the community to enhance and expand our repositories.
-If you have any ideas, bug fixes, or new features to propose, please feel free to open an issue or submit a pull request in the respective repository.